resource-watch/slate/source/includes/api/_areas_v2.md

 This also means that, if your application was already using either subscriptions or v1 areas, you can safely transition into v2 areas while keeping the legacy v1 areas and subscriptions that your users have created.

+Below the documentation of each endpoint, you'll be able to find a **implementation details** section that goes into detail about how this sync is performed.

 ## Getting all user areas

 > Example request to get all areas for the logged user: